A complete guide to the Zendesk ticketing system in 2026

 Self-service with the Zendesk help center and knowledge base

-A great way to cut down on your ticket volume is to help customers help themselves.
-Zendesk lets you build a public help center or knowledge base filled with FAQs, how-to guides, and tutorials.
-The goal is to answer common questions before they ever turn into tickets, freeing up your agents to focus on more complex problems.
+A great way to manage ticket volume is to empower customers with self-service options.
+Zendesk lets you build a professional help center or knowledge base filled with FAQs, how-to guides, and tutorials.
+This allows customers to find answers immediately, freeing up your agents for more complex tasks.

 The help center or knowledge base interface in the Zendesk ticketing system, where customers can find answers themselves.::